HEALTH AND WELLNESS

 Carol Zielomski; she can be contacted at 598-2936.

 Carol can help with questions regarding medications or medical needs including vaccinations, nutrition, insurance, obtaining medical services and payment for medical services.
 If you need other medical information or want to talk over physical or emotionally personal situations, she is available to listen and provide help--please contact her.

-Blood Pressure Screenings are conducted the fourth Sunday of every month between the two Sunday services and on Wednesdays at the Prime Timers Luncheons.
+Blood Pressure Screenings are conducted the third Sunday of every month between the two Sunday services and on Wednesdays at the Prime Timers Luncheons.

 The Women's Cancer Support Group meets the fourth Wednesday of each month from 5:30 to 6:30 PM.